COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Feature:** Automatic notification (**Priority**: **Must have**)

-As an administrator, I hope that the system will automatically push the new tasks to the employees' mailboxes
+_As an administrator, I hope that the system will automatically push the new tasks to the employees' mailboxes._

   **Scenario 1:** Administrator publishes tasks